 Many people are on the lookout for convenient ways to help them lose weight and they wonder if detox drinks will do that.
 The answer is that they absolutely can!
 However, it’s important to use detox drinks (and intermittent fasting) as a regular habit, not just a crash diet.
 Fasting and drastically reducing calories — which can be done by substituting a drink for one or more meals — have scientifically valid benefits.[12, 13, 14]

 Aloe Vera Juice

 Aloe vera juice has slimming properties.
 Aloe promotes the digestive system’s production of mucus, which has a gentle, mild laxative effect and also can improve gut health.
-You can buy aloe vera juice (note, this is different from aloe gel) at local stores and drink a four-ounce glass of it, or, if the taste is too strong, you can dilute it with water in a larger glass.
+You can buy aloe vera juice (note, this is different from aloe gel) at health stores and drink a four-ounce glass of it.
+If the taste is too strong, dilute it with water in a larger glass.
 Make sure your aloe juice does not contain more than five ppm (parts per million) aloin from the outer leaf, as this can irritate the gut.
 You can also buy aloe in capsule form, and some people like to release the contents into a glass of water rather than drinking aloe juice.

 Detox Drinks for Whole Body Detox

 There are several ways to do a whole body cleanse.
 If you want an overall body detox drink, I recommend green juice.
 You will need a juicer.
-It’s best to wash all items before juicing.
-Although organic farmers use less chemical pesticides, laws allow for some to be used, and so even organic fruits and vegetables may retain remnants of some chemicals.
+Wash all items before juicing.
+Although organic farmers use less chemical pesticides, laws allow for some to be used, and so even organic produce may have chemical remnants.